 If you have care needs you may have to pay for the cost of your care.
 We have a financial assessment tool to help you find out how much you may have to pay towards it.

 Many people will not be asked to pay the full cost and in some cases no charge will be made.
-The decision on how much you will pay will be based on a financial assessment.
-Where a financial assessment is required, we will make an appointment with you to determine how much you will be required to contribute towards the cost of your care and support at home or in a Care Home.
+The decision on how much you will pay is based on a financial assessment.
+Where a financial assessment is required, we will make an appointment with you to determine how much you will be required to contribute towards the cost of your care and support at home or in a care home.
 The Adult Social Care Financial Services Team will carry out a financial assessment of your circumstances to work out exactly what your contribution should be; this will be calculated according to The Care Act 2014 Charging and Assessment Regulations and the Councils Charging and Financial Assessment for Care and Support at Home Policy.

 The Adult Social Care Financial Services Team will also be able to provide advice and support regarding any benefits that you are entitled to receive.
 All information that you give will be treated confidentially and all records of the conversation will be kept securely.

 You will find further information in the following documents:

 - Paying for Non - Residential Care

 This factsheet details the financial assessment used to determine your ability to contribute to the cost of non-residential services.
 It shows how the assessment is undertaken and how your income, saving and personal expenditure is taken into account.

 - Paying for Residential Care